-Unfortunately, however, creditors viewed the 1841 law as providing few payments to creditors and discharging too much debt for twoo many debtors.
+Unfortunately, however, creditors viewed the 1841 law as providing few payments to creditors and discharging too much debt for too many debtors.
 Accordingly, the 1841 law was repealed in 1843.

-Unfortunately, this law too failed in 1978, due to similar criticisms as prior laws.
+Unfortunately, this law too failed in 1878 under the same criticisms that befell earlier federal bankruptcy laws.

-It was not until the year 1898 that Congress for the first time passed a bankruptcy law that became, essentially, permanent.
-With passage of the Bankruptcy Act of 1898, although amended and replaced multiple times, there have been no further periods of repeal and/or times when the federal government had no bankruptcy laws in effect.
+It was not until the year 1898 that Congress for the first time passed a nationwide comprehensive bankruptcy law that became, essentially, permanent.
+With the passage of the Bankruptcy Act of 1898, although amended and replaced multiple times, there have been no further periods of repeal or times when the federal government had no bankruptcy laws in effect.

 Reform of 1978

-The Bankruptcy Reform Act of 1978 was again altered with the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, which introduced the Means Test for determining which individual debtors can qualify for Chapter 7 and which have to file a Chapter 13 case to obtain any relief.
+The Bankruptcy Reform Act of 1978 was again altered with the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, BAPCPA was the result of years of study on how best to reform the bankruptcy system and introduced the Means Test for determining which individual debtors can qualify for Chapter 7 and which have to file a Chapter 13 case to obtain any relief.
 BAPCPA also introduced mandatory credit counseling and mandatory debtor education courses for individual filers.

-It has been a continual tug of war between various interests, mainly creditors and debtors.
+It has been a continual tug of war between various interests, mainly those of creditors and of debtors.
 Although there are many other changes prior to and subsequent to the 2005 law, these are the major milestones in the history of bankruptcy in the United States.